XIM University: School of Rural Management (SRM)

-The Rural Management Programme was established in the year 1995 at the Xavier Institute of Management, Bhubaneswar.
-Initially, the programme was offered as a one-year post-graduation programme to professionally train the development practitioners working in various public service agencies.
-With the growing demand for professional manpower in the social sector, the one-year programme was revamped as a full-time two-year masters degree programme in the year 1998.
+The Rural Management Programme was established in 1995 at the Xavier Institute of Management, Bhubaneswar.
+Initially, it was offered as a one-year post-graduation programme to professionally train the development practitioners working in various public service agencies.
+With the growing demand for professional manpower in the social sector, the one-year programme was revamped as a full-time two-year masters degree programme in 1998.
 The Rural Management programme at XIM is the second oldest full-time rural management programme of India after the Institute of Rural Management Anand.
 Currently, the school offers full-time and part-time PhD & MBA programmes in rural management at the new XIM university campus.

 School of Human Resource Management (HRM)

-The School of Human Resource Management was established in the year 2011 at the Xavier Institute of Management, Bhubaneswar as a full-time masters programme.
+The School of Human Resource Management was established in 2011 at the Xavier Institute of Management, Bhubaneswar as a full-time masters programme.
 Prior to that, the programme was mainly offered as a specialisation in the existing Business Management programme at XIMB.
 Currently, the school offers masters & PhD programmes in human resource management & labour studies from the XIM University campus.

+Xavier Law School (XLS)

+Xavier Law School, one of the constituents of XIM University, was founded in 2018.
+Xavier Law School, located in sub-urban Bhubaneswar, is an initiative to educate, train and develop talented young persons to be socially responsible law professionals.
+The school is equipped with digitally enabled modern Moot Court Hall, best of the class e-resources through e-Pathsala initiative and a collection of legal classics/books/journals to facilitate capacity building among students.
+With the motto to be one of the premier law schools in India, Xavier Law School is the first of its kind, in terms of facility & in teaching capacity building.
+Currently, the school offers five year integrated BA LLB (H) & BBA LLB (H) programs at the undergraduate level.
+These above academic programmes are recognized and approved by the Bar Council of India.

 School of Commerce (XSC)

 The School of Commerce, one of the constituents of XIM University was founded in 2014 to cater to the ever-increasing demand for commerce education in the country.
-It offers 3-year graduate programs in Commerce and Management Studies with specializations in Accounting, Finance, Marketing and HR and a Two-year Post-Graduate program in Business Finance and Ph.D.
+It offers three-year graduate programs in Commerce and Management Studies with specializations in Accounting, Finance, Marketing and HR; and a two-year post-graduate program in Business Finance and Ph.D.

 Besides the above three existing programmes and schools, the university has established several new schools in the emerging fields of education and research.
-Few of the GenNext schools currently operational at the university are mentioned as follows.
+A few of the GenNext schools currently operational at the university are: